spc476/a09/README.txt

 		The given floating point format is not supported.

+	W0020

+		RTS follows a BSR/LBSR/JSR and thus, the BSR/LBSR/JSR could be replaced with a BRA/LBRA/JMP, and the RTS removed.

+	W0021

+		RTS follows a PULS, and thus, the RTS could be removed by including the PC in the PULS instruction.

   Individual warnings can be supressed by using the appropritate command line option.